 There are no restrooms or restaurants available at this beach.
 The lack of amenities is probably one of the reasons that the beach is so quiet and rarely frequented by travelers or locals (along with the soft sand and rough road to get there).

-Where is the closest grocery store to RVing near the Loreto Airport?
+Where is the closest Grocery Store while RVing near the Loreto Airport?

 The closest grocery stores are about a 10-minute drive into town.

 In Loreto, there’s Super Mercado El Pescador, which seemed to have a fair amount of traffic and some decent produce but plenty of imported American products that were extremely overpriced.
-We knew they were American products because they were English labels with no Spanish.
-A can of beans for $8.
-A package of bacon for $25.
-We realized quickly that we needed to find an alternative.
+We knew they were American products because they had English labels with no Spanish.
+A can of baked beans was $8.
+A package of bacon was $25.
+We realized quickly that we needed to find an alternative store for the basic groceries we needed.

 Are there palapas at Playa Salinita?

 The palapas at Plata Salinita were a pleasant surprise.
-While other beaches (like Santispac) were basically an 8-foot x 8-foot frame on top of posts with palm leaves for a roof, the palapas at Salinita were, in many cases, quite large and intricate.
+While other beaches (like Santispac) had a basic, 8-foot x 8-foot frame on top of posts with palm leaves for a roof, the palapas at Salinita were, in many cases, quite large and intricate.

-Where we stayed with friends, we found a large palapa with a center post.
-We could hang out hammocks from the corner beams to the center post and still have space for a table and chairs for a shaded place to hang out on the beach.
+While we camped at this beach with friends, we found a large palapa with a center post.
+We could hang our hammocks from the corner beams to the center post and still have space for a table and chairs.
+This was the most perfect, shaded spot for hanging out on the beach.

-There was an even larger covered palapa just down the beach from us; around 30 feet by 15 feet.
+There was also a larger covered palapa just down the beach from us – around 30 feet by 15 feet.
 There were tables built into the corner, shelves along the plywood wall, and a grill built out of concrete blocks with a grate for cooking.

-After a week of not seeing anyone use that large palapa, we pulled our charcoal out of the back of our truck, lit it under the grate, and then put a cast-iron grill on top to make burgers.
+After a week of not seeing anyone use the large palapa near us, we pulled out our charcoal from the back of our truck, lit it under the grate, and then put a cast-iron grill on top to make burgers.

-A local told us those large palapas have been built and are mostly used for fishing parties.
-They’ll plan a day to take their boats to the beach, catch in the morning, and then hang out all afternoon and into the evening cooking their catch.
+A local told us that the large palapas have been built mainly for fishing parties.
+People will plan fishing trips where they will take their boats to the beach, catch fish in the morning, and then hang out all afternoon and into the evening while cooking their catch in the palapa.

 How often will we hear airplanes at Loreto Beach?

-While this is an international airport, we saw planes fly in a couple times each day at most.
-It seems like the planes are only landing and taking off during the day, so we didn’t get disturbed while sleeping either in the morning at night from planes coming or going.
+While this is an international airport, we saw planes fly in a couple of times each day at most.
+It seems like the planes are only landing and taking off during the day, so we didn’t get disturbed while sleeping either in the morning or at night by planes landing or taking off.
+They were exciting to watch, however, since they flew so close to the shoreline.

 What is the beach like at Playa Salinita, Loreto?